SystemFw/blog/content/staging/paxos-failures.md

 What should writers do when they fail to receive `acks` from all the storage servers they wrote to?
-We don't want them to fail on a no-op write, but they cannot unconditionally succeed either since the writer that stole their lock could have crashed right after completing Phase 1.
+We don't want them to fail on a no-op write, but they cannot unconditionally succeed either since the writer that stole their lock could have crashed right after completing Phase 1 without writing anything to the storage servers.
 The solution is to retry Phase 1 with a higher version number, which eventually will steal the lock back and then either perform the write, or have certainty that it is a no-op.

 ### The shape of Paxos